 The Murder Complex, Part 4

 Thomas told anyone who asked him that the last time he saw Grace was on February 21, 1925.
 They had stopped at a roadhouse, the Plantation Grill, for drinks and dancing.
-National Prohibition may have been the law, but it was simple enough to find a cocktail if you wanted one.
+National Prohibition may have been the law, but finding a cocktail was easy if you wanted one.

 Entrance to speakeasy.

 Thomas saw a group of people enter the café and recognized a woman named Nina.
 He had known her for several years.
 He spent some time chatting with her.
-Thomas said that Grace became unreasonably jealous and they started to argue.
-Rather than make a public scene, they left the roadhouse and continued their argument in the car until they reached Western and Eighth Streets where they made up.
-Instead of calling it a night, they went to the Biltmore Hotel where there was an orchestra and dancing.
+Thomas said that Grace became jealous, and they argued.
+Rather than make a public scene, they left the roadhouse and continued their argument in the car until they reached Western and Eighth Street, where they made up.
+Instead of calling it a night, they went to the Biltmore Hotel, for the orchestra and dancing.

 When they arrived at the Biltmore, Grace excused herself to go to the ladies’ room.
 Thomas waited, but she never returned.

 Thomas reported Grace missing, and he also hired a private investigator.
-He maintained that Grace had left for Paris or New York to seek a divorce.
+He maintained Grace had left for Paris or New York to seek a divorce.
 According to Thomas, she carried with her $126,000 in Liberty bonds.
 Thomas said Grace would return when she was ready.
 Then he went on with his life as if nothing had happened.

 Biltmore Hotel